muhammadn/firetail-go-lib/examples/petstore-chi/README.md

   ```
   < HTTP/1.1 404 Not Found
   < Content-Type: text/plain
-  [firetail] no matching path found for "/owners"
+  firetail - no matching path found for "/owners"
   ```

 - Requests made to paths that are defined in your appspec, but are made with unsupported methods: